-"There have been instances," said John Philip Sousa in a New York Telegram interview, "when I have played the national anthem in which the intensity of public feeling and patriotism of the audiences evoked great anthusism, but I diences evoked great enthusiasm, but I can remember no time when the song was can remember no time when the song was received with greater acclaim than in Russia.
-It was during my tour of Europe, in 1903, and we were in Petrograd on the Tsar's birthday.
-When I reached my dressing room in the Cirque Cinicelli, which corresponds to our New York Hippudrome.
-I was waited upon by the secrewhich corresponds to our New York Hippodrome, I was waited upon by the secretary of the Prefect of the city, who requested that I open my performance with the Russian national anthem.
+"There have been instances," said John Philip Sousa in a New York Telegram interview, "when I have played the na-tional anthem in which the intensity of public feeling and patriotism of the au-diences evolved great anthusiasm but I diences evoked great enthusiasm, but I can remember no time when the song was can remember no time when the song was received with greater acclaim than in Russia.
+It was during my tour of Eu-rope, in 1903, and we were in Petrograd on the Tsar's birthday.
+When I reached my dressing room in the Cirque Cinicelli, which corresponds to our New York Hip-nudrome.
+I was weited upon by the secrewhich corresponds to our New York Hip-podrome, I was waited upon by the secre-tary of the Prefect of the city, who re-quested that I open my performance with the Russian national anthem.
 'And,' said he, 'if it meets with a demonstration, will you l'indly repeat it?'
 I answered that I would.
 'And,' continued he, 'if it meets with further demonstration, will you repeat it again?'
 I said that I would repeat it just as long as a majority of repeat it just as long as a majority of the audience applauded.
 "The audience consisted almost entirelof members of the nobility and the military, with their wives, sweethearts, sons and daughters.
 At the playing of the first note the entire audience arose and every man, almost all in uniform, came to a salute.
 At the end of the anthem there was loud applause, and I was obliged to play the air four times before the audience was satisfied.
-"Upon retiring to my dressing room at the end of the first part I again was called upon by the secretary, who said it was the wish of the Prefect that I begin the second part of my program with the national anthem of America, and that he would have an official announce to the audience beforehand the name and sentiment of the song and sentiment of the song
+"Upon retiring to my dressing room at the end of the first part I again was called upon by the secretary, who said it was the wish of the Prefect that I begin the second part of my program with the national anthem of America, and that he would have an official an-nounce to the audience beforehand the name and sentiment of the song any other course."
+Wallace Irwin says: "The trouble with medicine, as I see it, is that any man with an average mind can, by working, obtain a diploma."